Tom-PIT/Connected.Docs/en/Sales/Documents/Offers.md

     ![New offer top](../Assets/OfferNewTop.png)

 3. Add items into the details section.
 Type or scan a **serial number**, **EAN**, or **material name** into the Details bar.
    - The system displays **all matching materials and serial numbers**.
+If multiple matches exist, select the correct one from the list.

     ![New offer details](../Assets/OfferNewDetails.png)